xocolatl/Baghchal/README.md

 1. Start the game by running `cargo run`
 2. Select a game mode (1-4)
+3. If playing against AI, set the AI thinking time (1-10 seconds)
-3. On your turn:
+4. On your turn:
    - Enter a position number (0-24) to select a piece
    - For tigers/moved goats: Enter another position to move to
    - Valid moves will be shown with • markers
-4. Special commands:
+5. Special commands:
    - Type 'h' or 'help' to show position numbers
    - Type 'u' or 'undo' to take back moves
    - Type 'q' or 'quit' to exit